riskykurniawan15/xarch/readme.md

 # XARCH

-Xarch is a concept backend architecture to implement domain driven design principles and 12 factor app methodology for build a backend application.
+Xarch is a concept backend architecture that applies implement domain driven design principles and 12 factor app methodology for build a backend application.
 ```bash
      ___           ___           ___           ___           ___
     |\__\         /\  \         /\  \         /\  \         /\__\